William Douglas - 4th Baronet of Kelhead

 He sat as a Member of Parliament for Dumfries Burghs (1768-1780), a seat which was later held by his youngest son, William.
 An army captain in 1762.

-- 2. Married (1803) Caroline Montagu-Scott, daughter of the 3rd Duke of Buccleuch and Queensberry.
-On December 23 1810 he became the 6th Marquis of Queensberry, succeeding his distant relative William Douglas, 4th Duke.
+- 2. Charles Douglas married (1803) Caroline Montagu-Scott, daughter of the 3rd Duke of Buccleuch and Queensberry.
+On December 23, 1810, he became the 6th Marquis of Queensberry, succeeding his distant relative William Douglas, 4th Duke.

-- 3. Married (1817) Sarah Sholto Douglas.
+- 3. John Douglas married (1817) Sarah Sholto Douglas.
 In 1837 he succeeded his older brother as the 7th Marquess of Queensberry.

-Boswell possibly was in William Douglas' company on October 6, 1762, when he visited Douglas' family at Kelhead.
-Boswell mentions a "Mr. Douglas, son to Sir John, an officer in the Greys, an amiable young fellow whom I hope to see in the circumstances which he deserves".
+Boswell possibly met William Douglas on October 6, 1762, when he visited Douglas' family at Kelhead.
+In his journal, Boswell mentions a "Mr. Douglas, son to Sir John, an officer in the Greys, an amiable young fellow whom I hope to see in the circumstances which he deserves".
 However, Sir John did have two other surviving sons, at least one of whom was in the army.
-Also, it is doubtfulwhether Boswell would refer to a 32 year old as a young fellow.
+Furthermore, it is doubtful whether Boswell would refer to a 32-year-old as a young fellow.

 On December 20, 1762, in London, Boswell dined with Douglas and Captain Maxwell.